N1 (rocket): Engine control system

+In parallel, KORD was improved and according to Chertok it "has finally achieved a high degree of reliability" in anticipation of the fourth launch.

 Block B second stage

 The second stage, Block B, was powered by 8 NK-15V engines arranged in a single ring.
 The only major difference between the NK-15 and -15V was the engine bell and various tunings for air-start and high-altitude performance.
 The N1F Block B replaced the NK-15 engines with upgraded NK-43 engines.
+Block B had a planned burn time of 120 seconds.
+It had a dry mass of 52.2 tons.

 Block B could withstand the shutdown of one pair of opposing engines (6/8 engines).

 Block V third stage

 The upper stage, Block V (В/V being the third letter in the Russian alphabet), mounted four smaller NK-21 engines in a square.
 The N1F Block V replaced the NK-21 engines with NK-31 engines.
+Block V had a planned burn time of 370 seconds.
+The stage had a dry mass of 13.7 tons.

 Block V could function with one engine shut down and three functioning correctly.

-Assembly, transport, erection, on-pad-servicing
+Assembly, transport, erection

 The N-1 was assembled horizontally, then moved on a transporter to the launch pad, and erected.
-There was a service tower/gantry at the pad with umbilical connections for liquid fuelling.
+There was a service tower/gantry at the pad with umbilical connections for liquid fueling.